syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/grid/EJ2_ASP.NETCORE/cell.md

 ## Clip Mode

 The clip mode feature is useful when you have a long text or content in a grid cell, which overflows the cell's width or height.
 It provides options to display the overflow content by either truncating it, displaying an ellipsis or displaying an ellipsis with a tooltip.
-You can enable this feature by setting [ClipMode](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Grids.ClipMode.html) property to one of the below available options.
+You can enable this feature by setting [clipMode](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Grids.ClipMode.html) property to one of the below available options.

-There are three types of `ClipMode` available:
+There are three types of `clipMode` available:

 * **Clip**: Truncates the cell content when it overflows its area.
 * **Ellipsis**: Displays ellipsis when the cell content overflows its area.